Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Isotropic Gaussian random fields on the sphere

-The significance of the spherical harmonic functions lies in the fact that every $2$-weakly isotropic random field admits a convergent \KL expansion.
-The following result, which is proven in Theorem~5.13 in~\cite{MP11} and a version of the Peter--Weyl theorem, makes this precise. \begin{theorem} Let $T$ be a $2$-weakly isotropic random field on $\IS^2$, then the following statements hold true: \begin{enumerate} \item $T$ satisfies $\IP$-almost surely
+The significance of the spherical harmonic functions lies in the fact that every $2$-weakly isotropic random field admits a convergent Kar\-hunen--Lo\`eve expansion.
+The following result, which is proven in Theorem~5.13 in~\citet {MP11} and a version of the Peter--Weyl theorem, makes this precise.